Yijun-Mao/CGenerator/README.md

 商品评论自动生成

 This repo is our final project of course Natural Language Processing in Xi'an Jiaotong University.
+Our goal is to generate different product comments according to the given product categories.
 The model usd in our project is based on [Encoder-Agnostic Adaptation for Conditional Language Generation](https://arxiv.org/abs/1908.06938), Zachary M. Ziegler, Luke Melas-Kyriazi, Sebastian Gehrmann and Alexander M. Rush.
 The code in this repo is also based on their [code](https://github.com/harvardnlp/encoder-agnostic-adaptation).

 ## Table of Contents